AngelJumbo/suckless/dwmblocks/modules/README.md

 If anyone wants to create a separate repository for this files it's welcome to do so.

+## CPU block

+If you use it in dwmblock it will work but If you try to run it by itself it probably won't work.
+This program needs to run in intervals, if you run it just one time it will not work.

 ## Requirements

 Xlib is required to bluid the keymap module, but if you are not gonna use that module you can remove it from the all rule in the makefile